The first email marketing broadcast I ever sent was downright embarrassing.

 Broadcast Email Campaigns

-One of the most common types of broadcast campaigns are email newsletters.
+One of the most common types of broadcast campaigns is email newsletters.

 Newsletters that curate relevant and interesting content for their subscribers are getting a ton of engagement and generating massive email list growth.